 When people think of innovation, often, they’re thinking of product innovation.
 Product innovation can come in three different forms.
 1) The development of a new product, such as the Fitbit or Amazon’s Kindle.
 2) An improvement of the performance of the existing product, such as an increase in the digital camera resolution of the iPhone7.
 3) A new feature to an existing product, such as power windows to a car.

-Drivers of product innovation might be technological advancements, change in customer requirements, or outdated product design.
+Drivers of product innovation might be technological advancements, changes in customer requirements, or outdated product design.
 Product innovation is generally visible to the customer and should result in a greater demand for a product.

 Process innovation is probably the least sexy form of innovation.
 Process is the combination of facilities, skills, and technologies used to produce, deliver, and support a product or provide a service.
 Within these broad categories, there are countless ways process can improve.